soulllink/ChatFlow/readme.md

 Key features include:

-Resending inputs.
+* Resending inputs and modify both for LLM and Users.

-Reviewing and editing nodes (both the LLM's responses and the user's inputs) to merge information and generate different responses.
+* Reviewing and editing nodes to merge information and generate different responses.

-The ability to save the graph as JSON and load it to continue your workflow.
+* The ability to save the graph as JSON and load it to continue your workflow.

+* You can compare different models side by side.

 ## Usage